-Some patients who are unable to have their prednisone dose tapered and who have frequent recurrences may benefit from the addition of methotrexate (10 to 15 mg po once/wk, if renal function is normal.
-Adding a second drug in polymyalgia rheumatica or giant cell arteritis is controversial because controlled randomized trials have shown minimal benefit.
-Trials using anti-TNF drugs (rituximab, infliximab, and adalimumab) have not shown benefit.
+Some patients who are unable to have their prednisone dose tapered and who have frequent recurrences may benefit from the addition of methotrexate (10 to 15 mg orally once a week), if renal function is normal.
+Adding a second drug in polymyalgia rheumatica is controversial because controlled randomized trials have shown minimal or no benefit.
+Trials using anti-tumor necrosis factor (TNF) drugs (infliximab and adalimumab) and rituximab have not shown benefit.

 Polymyalgia rheumatica affects adults > 55, causing proximal myalgias and stiffness.